niraljp/getting-started/en/tubes/README.md

 ---

-## Connecting Two Chat Taams Using a Tube
+## Connecting Two Chat Teams Using a Tube

 This guide shows you how to connect channel or rooms between two teams.
 You can connect channels and rooms between Slack, Skype, HipChat, IRC, Kato, Campfire, Gitter and Flowdock.